DEV-learn-co-students/arrays-loops-in-js-v-000/README.md

 do {statement} while (condition);
 ```
 *  Make an array "cars" with threee string elements: "Corvette","Mustang", and "Porsche".
-*  Set a var "i" to 0 (you will use this to increment the index of each element)
+*  Set a var "i" to 0 (you will use this to increment the index of each element).
-*  Make a while loop that will add each element in "cars" as list items to the element with the id "print"
+*  Make a while loop that will add each element in "cars" as list items to the element with the id "print".

 ####D. While Loops:
 *  Here is the syntax: